 Other problems include leaving milk/cream out on tables at room temperature for too long (more than 2 hours).
 Also refilling ketchup and other condiments in old dirty containers.
 Need to use new clean containers, also customers often see this so it is gross to them.
 Anytime customers can see you doing your duties be aware.
 For example, handling money and then cutting a piece of pie or whatever.

-Using dirty cloths to clean the counter tops, this happens way to frequently.
-Cloths need to be stored in bleach water (200ppm) at all times.
+Using dirty cloths to clean the countertops, this happens way too frequently.
+Cloths need to be stored in bleach water (200 ppm) at all times.
 The concentration needs to be tested with required sanitizer test strips to make sure concentration is accurate.
 If below 200ppm or water is visibly dirty then water must be changed.

 Question 4: What’s the worst excuse you have received about an infringement?

 Worst excuse, “I don’t have time”, “It’s not my responsibility”, dishwasher not working…”we don’t have bleach”.
-Basically not taking responsibility for actions in restaurant.
-I can tell if the floor is dirty because its lunch time and its busy or if its dirty because they haven’t cleaned it for weeks.
+Basically not taking responsibility for actions in a restaurant.
+I can tell if the floor is dirty because its lunchtime and it’s busy or if it’s dirty because they haven’t cleaned it for weeks.
 Front of house, look under tables to see where dirt has accumulated.
 Also on chairs too.
 Those are things I remember from when I was a server.
 You can tell if they don’t move the tables when they vacuum.

 Question 5: What’s the best excuse you have received about an infringement?

 Not sure about this, I think best and worse go hand in hand.
 I can’t think of a good excuse right now.

 Question 6: Number one reoccurring problem?